wwoast/constantina/docs/ADMIN.md

 prior to the content fully loading, it will leave a "hole" in the wallpaper the length of your first scroll event. iOS 10 seems to have reduced the odds of "holes" occuring in your scrolling, but it's not perfect.

-## Authentication
-**Constantina Authentication is currently a work in progress, and is documented for both testing and for input from peers.**

-### Enabling Authentication and Configuring Accounts
-Constantina supports username and password-based authentication in version 0.5.0, but there are no enrollment flows through the web interface yet.
-However, a Python CLI script called `constantina_configure.py` lets you configure Constantina users.

-To create a user and be interactively prompted for a new password:
-`constantina_configure.py -a <login_name>`

-To create a user and set an initial password in one step:
-`constantina_configure.py -a <login_name> -p <initial_password>`

-Enabling authentication in Constantina is a matter of setting `authentication` to `forum` in your instance's `constantina.ini`.

-### How Authentication and Sessions Work
-If Authentication is enabled, relevant settings for users and session cookies will appear in your instance's `/etc/constantina/<instance>/shadow.ini` file.

-On the backend, Constantina uses *Argon2* password hashing for modern and tunable security of sensitive password hashes.
-All aspects of the Argon hashing algorithm are configurable in the `shadow.ini` file, including:

- * `v`: The version of the *Argon2* hash format (*19 is fine*)
- * `m`: The memory cost of checking a hash, in kilobytes
- * `t`: The time cost of checking a hash, in hash-iterations
- * `p`: The parallelization parameter (set based on your CPU/thread count)

-Session cookies are JWE tokens, a format for encrypted JSON data.
-Inside the JWE is a signed JWT that indicates a user, instance, and validity period.
-The `shadow.ini` file, after a user first loads Constantina in a browser, contains two encryption keys and two signing keys using the HMAC-SHA256 algorithm.
-One key is labelled "current" and the other is labelled "last".

-Each signing and encryption key has a two-day validity period by default, and is sunsetted after one day.
-Sunsetting is where existing older tokens are still valid, but the key is no longer used for encrypting or signing new tokens.
-The validity and sunsetting timeframes are configurable in the `key_settings` section of `shadow.ini`.

-Each instance of Constantina has an opaque ID that it addes to its JWE tokens.
-A given instance will only validate the cookie that contains the correct opaque ID in its cookie name.
-The opaque instance ID is stored in `constantina.ini` along with the other `hostname` and `port` information.